dleandro/quiz-app/README.md

 The API should always be ran first or else the cli won't work due to not having connection.
 We could solve this with polling for connection in the future.

+Also to reset the results from past executions you can delete the results.pb file in the root of the repo

 Next steps:

 - Add a Quiz domain entity